Ringo Starr: 2020s

 In celebration of his 80th birthday in July 2020, Starr organised a live-streamed concert featuring appearances by many of his friends and collaborators including McCartney, Walsh, Ben Harper, Dave Grohl, Sheryl Crow, Sheila E. and Willie Nelson.
 The show replaced his annual public birthday celebration at the Capitol Records Building, which was cancelled due to the COVID-19 pandemic.

 On 16 December 2020, Starr released the song "Here's to the Nights".
 An accompanying video was released on 18 December.
 The song of peace, love and friendship was written by Diane Warren and features a group of his friends, including McCartney, Joe Walsh, Corinne Bailey Rae, Eric Burdon, Sheryl Crow, Finneas, Dave Grohl, Ben Harper, Lenny Kravitz, Jenny Lewis, Steve Lukather, Chris Stapleton and Yola.
 The song was the lead single from his EP Zoom In, which was released on 19 March 2021 via UMe.

 On 16 March 2021, Starr stated in an interview with Esquire that it was unlikely that he would record another full-length album, preferring to release EPs instead.
 On 24 September that year, he released the EP Change the World, a sequel to the previous EP Zoom In.

 On 7 February 2022, Starr announced his intention to return to touring with his band for the first time since 2019.
-The tour was announced to run from 27 May to 26 June, but several concerts held in June would end up being postponed till October due to two members of the band catching COVID-19.
-These postponed events were added to the band's previously announced fall tour to be held in September and October.
+The tour was announced to run from 27 May to 26 June, though several concerts held in June would end up being postponed till October due to two members of the band catching COVID-19.
+These postponed events were added to the band's previously announced tour to be held in September and October.
 On 1 October, he cancelled a concert at the Four Winds New Buffalo casino due to an unspecified illness affecting his voice.
 Another concert to be held at Mystic Lake Casino Hotel the following day was also postponed.
 On 3 October, it was confirmed that Starr had tested positive for COVID-19, after which several shows in Canada were cancelled.

-Musicianship
+On 16 September 2022, Starr released the EP EP3.
+On 12 January 2023, Starr announced that he and the All-Starr Band would be touring in the US from 19 May to 17 June.
+In May 2023, a further series of tour dates was also announced, from 17 September to 13 October.
+Another EP by Starr, Rewind Forward, released on 13 October.
+Another, Crooked Boy, was initially released as a Record Store Day exclusive in 2024, with digital and physical releases on 26 April and 31 May, respectively.
+Despite previous statements that he would no longer release full albums, a country and roots album, Look Up, produced by T Bone Burnett, was released on 10 January 2025.